Warning!

 How accurate is it?

 Scalable 1-sigma error estimates are output by all BGGM software.
-For BGGM2021 these estimates are derived from the work published in Beggan et al (2021) SPE 204038 and presented at the SPE/IADC International Drilling Conference in March 2021.
+These estimates are derived from the work published in Beggan et al (2021) SPE 204038 and presented at the SPE/IADC International Drilling Conference in March 2021.
 They combine errors from the unmodelled crustal field including effect of near-surface data coverage, unmodelled external field and core field prediction and are converted from XYZ to DIF taking account of main-field geometry.

 Use the tool below to show estimated errors for the BGS Global Geomagnetic Model (BGGM) for a given set of coordinates and date.
 These are split into ISCWSA G and R for Global and Random errors which determine error propagation in industry models.
 Further upgrades to ISCWSA revision 5, accounting for correlated and uncorrelated errors, can be requested at contacts below.